 Here is an example

-Imagine if a website is giving 10% discount on tickets above Rs 5,000 , with maximum cashback of Rs 500.
-So if you book your return flight and total charges would be Rs 10,000 , but you will get the maximum discount of Rs 500 only.
+Imagine if a website is giving a 10% discount on tickets above Rs 5,000, with a maximum cashback of Rs 500.
+So if you book your return flight and total charges would be Rs 10,000, but you will get the maximum discount of Rs 500 only.

-Instead of that you can book one way flight from one website and get Rs 500 discount and same way you can get Rs 500 discount for other flight at other website.
+Instead of that you can book a one-way flight from one website and get Rs 500 discount and the same way you can get Rs 500 discount for other flight on another website.

 Why does this happen?